 So, do you want your cigarettes, or a trip for two to Italy?
 I’ve heard it’s a very good way to start on the path of quitting smoking.

-A responsible traveler wags war on your morning cup of coffee.
+A responsible traveller wags war on your morning cup of coffee.
 But if you’re looking for areas to cut your spending, coffee is a good place to start.

 Estimates place the cost of coffee for the average individual at $1,100 per year.
 We just purchased flights to Easter Island for that amount.
 One is not saying don’t drink it – perhaps just re-assess if you really need it!

-When one works to the point of stupidity to be financially stable and spend it on traveling.
+When one works to the point of stupidity to be financially stable and spend it on travelling.